Knappek/ubuntu-virtualbox-environment/README.md

 * Install Git command line tool: https://git-scm.com/downloads

 #### Setup

+If you have already created a VM in your VirtualBox (or VMWare) then you can skip steps 1.-5.
+Otherwise steps 1.-5. will explain how to create a VM with vagrant.

 1. Clone this project: `git clone https://github.com/Knappek/ansible.git`
 2. Open config.yml and determine if you are in office or home and adjust the parameters